 As a vehicle based on Hepburn’s image, The Philadelphia Story is preoccupied with this question.
 The film's purpose is to address the faults of Tracy, and by extension those of Kate.
 The plot is just a distraction while the character dissection occurs: On the eve of the Tracy’s wedding to social climber George Kitteredge (John Howard), Tracy Lord unexpectedly finds herself host to her ex-husband C.K.
 Dexter Haven (Cary Grant), a photographer (Ruth Hussey), and a newspaperman named Mike Connor (Jimmy Stewart).
 Their answers are witty, but mostly negative: Tracy is made of bronze, she’s a distant queen, a virgin goddess, an unfeeling heart, generous to a fault except to other people’s faults, etc. Considering this is a romantic comedy involving a love quadrangle at a wedding, everybody spends a lot of time being mean to Tracy.

 Kate runs this jibe gauntlet through the first half of the film.
 But it turns out that insults stick to bronze statues as well as they do to virgin goddesses and screen legends, which is to say not at all.
 Kate is in top form throughout The Philadelphia Story, but she shines brightest in the moonlight with Jimmy Stewart, in a scene midway through designed to contradict the criticisms thrown her way for the first fifty minutes.
 The centerpiece of the film is Tracy’s “mistake” - she gets blasted and runs off at her engagement party to make love with the equally blotto Mike.
-At the pinnacle of her Drunk Acting ability, Kate is witty, sexy, and grounded, and--thanks to costumes by Adrian and an added purr to her voice--sexy.
+At the pinnacle of her Drunk Acting ability, Kate is witty, silly, and grounded, and--thanks to costumes by Adrian and an added purr to her voice--sexy.